-Paralympian from Georgia suspected of assaulting security guard
+Paralympian from Georgia arrested for allegedly assaulting security guard

 The guard suffered the serious injury after he warned the man and several other Georgian athletes about noise they were making while drinking on the morning of that day, according to the source.

-The judoka is expected to be ejected from the Paralympics and return home, according to an official at the games’ organizing committee.
+The judoka is expected to be ejected from the Paralympics and return home, according to an official at the Games' organizing committee.

 The Paralympics, involving up to 4,400 athletes from around the world, are due to begin Aug.
 24. As was the case with the Olympics, which ended earlier this month, the Paralympics will likely be held mostly without spectators due to the coronavirus pandemic.